Table of Contents

 Before an emergency happens, you’ll want to check out how to craft a splint or tourniquet and be prepared with a first aid kit.
 This kit should include essentials like food, water, towels, bandages and gauze, ointments and scissors.
 We also recommend the American Red Cross’ “Pet First Aid” and Pet Emergency Pocket Guide (full shopping list for a good first aid kit is available on Be Prepared: Emergency Pet Safety).

-Remember that your goal is to get your pet to the emergency vet hospital as quickly as you can.
+Remember it’s imperative to get your pet to the emergency vet hospital as quickly as you can.
 The sooner you can get your pet to the hospital, the sooner they can get the care they need to recover from their emergency.

 In addition to being prepared for an emergency with our Be Prepared: Emergency Pet Safety tips, don’t forget to enroll in pet insurance.
 Having a Healthy Paws policy means you can be reimbursed up to 90% on vet bills, or have the vet hospital be paid directly by us, so you won’t have to say no to a life-saving procedure.
 Start by getting a quote.